femfataal/Selfportrait2025-Le-Radeau-de-la-CSQ/Journal.md

 Note to self: in which suitcase did I even pack the CAN flag?
 Or did I put it in a drawer somewhere?

+20:37
+the light
+is shyte.

+I cannot work like this.